Understanding Stress: What It Does to Your Mind and Body

 You don’t need to make huge changes to start feeling better.
 Small steps add up.
 Here are a few evidence-based techniques:

-BREATHING EXERCISES: Try a simple pattern: inhale for 4 seconds, exhale for 6.
+Breathing Exercises: Try a simple pattern: inhale for 4 seconds, exhale for 6.
 This signals your nervous system to relax.

 Stress is a normal part of life, but when it becomes overwhelming, it’s important to step back and care for your mental health.
 Whether through simple daily practices or connecting with local supports in Olympia and Lacey, you have options to regain balance.
+Remember, managing stress is a journey.
+Be gentle with yourself as you navigate it.

 Comments